armadillica/pillar/README.md

 turn requires a backend and a broker, for which the default Pillar configuration uses Redis and RabbitMQ.

-You can run the Celery Worker using `manage.py operations worker`.
+You can run the Celery Worker using `manage.py celery worker`.

+Find other Celery operations with the `manage.py celery` command.